engelj/breadboardberry/README.md

 On the Pi, GPIO access requires you to enter/setup root credentials.
 However, the server is able to run on hardware without the Pi's GPIO (dummy mode).
 In this case no root access is required.
 This may speed up development.

 For GPIO, two popular npm modules (rpio and gpio) were found.
-They both have their issues, I finally used gpio but left rpio commented if needed later on.
+They both have their issues, I finally used gpio but left rpio commented if needed some day.

 Prerequisites
 -----------